Top 47 ETL Interview Questions & Answers (2025)

 To handle rapidly growing SQL tables in the context of ETL and data warehousing, you can employ several strategies to improve performance.
 For example, partitioning is a technique that involves dividing the large table into smaller partitions based on a specified criterion.
 Another helpful strategy is indexing, which allows queries to run faster, reducing execution time.

-26. What kind of end-to-end architecture would you design for an e-commerce company. (both for ETL and reporting)?
+26. What kind of end-to-end architecture would you design for an e-commerce company (both for ETL and reporting)?

 What kind of end-to-end architecture would you design for this company (both for ETL and reporting)?

-27. Write a query to get the number of players who played between 5 and 10 games (5 and 10 excluded), and the number of players who played 10 games or more.
+27. Write a query to get the number of players who played between 5 and 10 games (5 and 10 excluded) and the number of players who played 10 games or more.

-You wish to categorize players into two groups based on the number of games they’ve played, and then count the number of players in each category.
+You wish to categorize players into two groups based on the number of games they’ve played and then count the number of players in each category.
 The two categories are:

-Players who have played more than 5 games and less than 10 games.
-Players who have played 10 or more games.
 To help conceptualize a solution, imagine you have a bucket of apples and oranges.
 You want to know how many apples there are and how many oranges.
-You go through each fruit one at a time and place a tally mark for each type.
+You review each fruit individually and place a tally mark for each type.
 At the end, you count the tally marks.

 We combine two aggregate functions to solve this problem.
-They are SUM(), conjoined with CASEstatements.
-Using these two clauses in conjunction with each other allows us to do a conditional check with the CASE statement, and decide what value to return for that row.
+They are SUM(), conjoined with CASE statements.
+Using these two clauses in conjunction with each other allows us to do a conditional check with the CASE statement and decide what value to return for that row.
 Then, the SUM() function will count up everything that the CASE statement returns.

 SELECT SUM(CASE